 Anyway, let’s get away from the nomenclature and back to some walking.
 Last week, I was feeling a little burnt out so I took Friday off in an effort to recharge my batteries in the hills around Calderdale.
 Taking in another section of the Pennine Way was also on the agenda.

-An early morning departure from Macclesfield got me as far as Manchester Piccadilly station from where I used the Metrolink to get to Manchester Victoria station.
+An early morning departure from Macclesfield got me as far as Manchester Piccadilly station, from where I used the Metrolink to get to Manchester Victoria station.
 From Victoria, I caught a train to Todmorden.
-The timings were little finer than I would have liked but the departure from Victoria was delayed by 10 minutes due its needing some attention; for once a train was late when I wanted it to be that way.
+The timings were a little finer than I would have liked, but the departure from Victoria was delayed by 10 minutes due to its needing some attention; for once, a train was late when I wanted it to be that way.

 Beyond Colden, the Pennine Way regained its wild feel after its passage through what is a very much inhabited and post-industrial area.
 The section around Heptonstall Moor was one of the most enjoyable of the whole walk, the only fly in the ointment being the cloud that was bubbling up in the sky.
 Eventually, I neared the Gorple Lower Reservoir and followed the Pennine Way as it dropped into the gorge carved out by Graining Water until it clambered out onto the nearest minor road.
 From here, the Pennine Way continues east and it was at this point that I left it for the Pennine Bridleway, the trail that was to take me onto Worsthorne and Burnley.